17. What is a pinch?

 Unfortunately tube manufacturing left this country back in 2004.
 The factories were closed and equipment sent overseas.
 We didn't like it but we had no say.
 The tubeless tire killed the demand for tubes and cheap overseas labor killed tube manufacturing in the U.S. Most tubes are made in China.
 South Korea manufacturers the highest quality tubes but they only make tubes for 8" and larger rim diameters.
 We sell South Korean made tubes in all sizes we can get them in.
 Major brands such as Carlisle and Firestone are made in China now.
 At the time of this writing, Firestone has one tube factory left in Arkansas but it only manufacturers larger high profit margin rear tractor tubes and mining tubes.
 All small Firestone tubes are made under contract by factories overseas, mostly in China.

-"Heavy duty" is a misleading term an eBay seller came up with and added to all his ad titles to fool people into thinking he was selling something special or better than everyone else.
+"Heavy duty" is a misleading term used by some sellers to fool people into thinking they are selling something special or better than everyone else.
 We deal with all current tube manufacturers and none makes a different "heavy duty line" of tubes.
-There are a few sizes where one manufacturer may make a heavier tube as compared to other brands and we will point that out in our descriptions.
+There are a few sizes where one manufacturer may make a slightly thicker tube as compared to other brands and we will point that out in our descriptions.
 We sell the best quality tubes available from all the major manufacturers.
 In some popular sizes of rear tractor tubes they do make what are called "Severe Service" rear tractor tubes with the severe service being a thicker tube for abrasion resistance.
 Those will always be branded with "severe service" not with "heavy duty".

 The valve stems on atv tubes are threaded due to the low pressure atv tires run.
 The washer and nuts are used to keep the tube stem from pulling back inside the wheel as the tire flexes.
 On the TR4 or TR6 atv stems BOTH nuts and the washer go on the OUTSIDE of the wheel.
 You remove the nuts and washer and place the stem through the stem hole of the wheel.
 The washer goes on first.
 It should be on the outside of the wheel with flat base against the wheel and coned side up.
 Next install the first nut and tighten it FINGER TIGHT only against the washer leaving the stem slightly loose against the wheel.
 DO NOT tighten the nut with a wrench or socket or you will smash and pull the metal stem base through the rubber.
 The stem should be left slightly loose , you don't want it very tight against the wheel.
 The second nut is used as a jamb nut to lock the first nut in place.
 You hold the first nut with needle nose pliers or thin wrench and then tighten the second nut against the first to lock it in place.
 When correctly assembled the stem should be left slightly loose in the stem hole of the wheel and free to move some.